The following are some of the commonly asked questions we receive at the library:

 Computer use is available by appointment and limited to one (1) 50 minute session per day for legal research only.
 To maintain social distancing, staff cannot provide assistance at the computers or copiers.

 The charge for self-service printing/copying is .15¢ per page, cash only.
 The library does not have the ability to accept debit, credit, or copy cards.

 What forms of currency do you accept?

 U.S. cash only, including change (coin), $1, and $5 bills only.

 Yes.
 The password is available at the front desk.

 What databases do you have?

-The library subscribes to the following legal databases: CEB OnLaw, HeinOnline, Lexis Advanced, and Westlaw Next.
-Users have to be in the library to use them.
-You’ll find the shortcuts to these databases on the computer desktop once you log in.
+The library subscribes to the following legal database: Lexis Advance.
+Users have to be in the library to use it.
+You’ll find the shortcut to Lexis on the computer desktop once you log in.
 The EBSCO (Nolo) database is available to residents of Ventura County, and has all the Nolo Publications.

 I need to fill out court forms; can you help me with them?